ycpcs/cs320-spring2024/assign/assign03.md

 In the [Schedule](../schedule.html) you will notice days designated as team project milestones.
 These are opportunities for your group to demonstrate progress on your team project.

 This document describes the expectations for each milestone.
+See the [Assignment Schedule](./index.html) for actual due dates.

-> Date | Milestone
+> Assignment | Milestone
-> ---- | ---------
+> ---------- | ---------
-> Monday, 3-14-22    | Milestone 1: Minimal Working System (Basic navigation)
+> Assignment 3a      | Milestone 1: Minimal Working System (Basic navigation)
-> Monday, 3-28-22    | Milestone 2: Progress on Features (interaction with fake database)
+> Assignment 3b      | Milestone 2: Progress on Features (interaction with fake database)
-> Monday, 4-25-22    | Milestone 3: "75%" Working System (operational persistent SQL database)
+> Assignment 3c      | Milestone 3: "75%" Working System (operational persistent SQL database)
-> Saturday, 5-7-22   | Final Technical Report: due by 7:00am (Marmoset)
+> Assignment 8a      | Final Technical Report - submit in PDF form to Marmoset
-> Monday, 5-9-22     | Final Presentation & Demo (sections 101 & 103), during final exam period
-> Wednesday, 5-11-22 | Final Presentation & Demo (section 102), during final exam period
+> Assignment 8b      | Final Presentation & Demo, during final exam period

 ## Expectations
 Each milestone will be a **formal** presentation, where your team should be assembling a collection of 5-10 PowerPoint slides, along with a demonstration of your working code, and a run of the complete set of test cases that you have developed to that point.
-Bear in mind that it is acceptable for **some** of your test cases to fail, as you will not have implemented all of your code - at least for the aboce 3 milestones.
+Bear in mind that it is acceptable for **some** of your test cases to fail, as you will not have implemented all of your code - at least for the first three (3) milestones above.

 Slides to consider (you may include others, as you see fit):
 * Project title slide that also includes all of the names of the team members.